aseqbase/lms/README.md

 # Learning Management System (Project)
 > aseqbase/lms

-To create a Learning Management System, with all accessibility and equipment, for an aseqbase website...
+The objective is to develop a comprehensive Learning Management System, ensuring that it is fully equipped with all necessary accessibility features and required equipment.
+This Learning Management System will be specifically designed for integration with the existing aseqbase website.
+The intention is to provide a robust and user-friendly platform that facilitates effective online learning experiences, while adhering to the highest standards of accessibility for all users.
+The system should incorporate all the essential tools and resources needed for both instructors and learners to successfully engage with the online educational content offered through the aseqbase website, guaranteeing a seamless and inclusive learning environment.

 ## Dependencies
 * <a href="http://github.com//aseqbase/aseqbase">aseqbase/aseqbase</a>
 <h2>Managements</h2>